Ash-a9236/JAVA_MANS/01_METHODS.md

 <span style="color: var(--highlight)">Access modifiers</span> are keywords which determine <span style="color: var(--highlight)">who</span> can 'see' and 'use' the method.

 The best way to write your code is to give as little access as necessary (to enfore the black box).
+Basically, if a method doesn't need to be public, make it protected.
+If it doesn't need to be protected, make it private.

 | MODIFIER  | UML SIGN | NOTE |
 |-----------|----------|------|